Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/MIGRATION_GUIDE.md

 - Files for building a new model for version `3.2.x` can be created using the labeling tool found [here](fr-labeling-tool).
 - In version `3.1.x` the `use_training_labels` kwarg was used to indicate whether to use labeled data was when creating the custom model.
 - In version `3.2.x` the `use_training_labels` kwargs is not supported since training must be carried out with labeled training documents.
 In order to extract key-value pairs from a document, please refer to the prebuilt model "prebuilt-document" which extracts entities, key-value pairs, and layout from a document.
+- When using the latest service API version `2021-09-30-preview` models no longer include submodels, instead a model can analyze different document types.
 - In version `3.1.x`, when training without labels the service would returna model that recognized key-value pairs in the training data.
 When using the library with version `3.2.x`, users can instead use the prebuilt model `prebuilt-document` to get this information from documents without the need to train a new model. `prebuilt-document` returns key-value pairs, entities, text layout, among other useful information about the documents passed in for analysis.
+- When buildong or composing new models users can now assign their own model ids and specify a description.

 Train a custom model with `3.1.x`:
 ```python